Museo del Caracol: History

 Its construction was promoted by the professor Jaime Torres Bodet, who was secretary of public education.
 It opened in 1960 by the president Adolfo López Mateos, with the objective of teach the modern history of Mexico, from the independence war to the Mexican Revolution.
 It was constructed because of the 150th anniversary of the beginning of Independence and the 50th anniversary of the Revolution.

 A selected group of people participated on this project.
 The architect Pedro Ramirez Vazquez created a building that is in harmony with the Chapultepec hill.
 Iker Larrauri and Julio Prieto made the reconstruction of the scenes and the environment of the past.
 Ehe historian Arturo Arnaiz and Freg, elaborated the historical script.

-In only ten months the museum was ready.
+Construction of the museum and the exhibitions only took ten months.
 When it was inaugurated, the secretary Torres Bodet explained that the museum had an education function that would be like “an open textbook” so that people would find it easy to understand.